Bellafaire/ARC-Projector-Games/README.md

 # ARC-Projector-Games

 This repo contains the games for the Augmented Reality Center Interactive display project.
-Each game is contained in its own folder inside this repo.
+Each game is contained in its own python file inside this repo.
 Current games incldue:
 - random particles
 - distortion grid
+- makers soccer

 All games interact with the [lidar-people-detect](https://github.com/Makers-Oakland-University/lidar-people-detect) ros project through the lidar_output.txt file which will be generated when the ros system is running.
 To deploy these games with the projector, both the game **AND** the ros system must be running at the same time.